 There are two kinds of snore guards:

 A custom-made snore guard is made in a dental lab.
-It is designed specifically for your unique anatomy, which a dentist or dental team member takes impressions of.
+It is designed specifically for your unique anatomy, which a dentist in Mesa, AZ or dental team member takes impressions of.
 The snore guard is fitted for maximum comfort.

 A snore guard that you can buy in a store is a premade model.
 It’s designed to fit most mouths, but it may not fit as comfortably as a custom-made model.